edward-ly/stepmania-song-manager/README.md

     -   `$XDG_CONFIG_HOME/StepMania Song Manager/Songs`, or
     -   `~/.config/StepMania Song Manager/Songs`

-## Uploading to Amazon S3
+## Adding New Packs

-If you want to upload your own simfile packs to Amazon S3, you can follow these steps:
+If you want to upload your own simfile packs for others to freely download with the app, you can follow the steps for each cloud storage provider below.

+> Note: Regardless of the server to which you want to upload your packs, the files in the bucket must follow this directory structure: `/<pack-name>/<song-name>/<song-files>`.
+Otherwise, StepMania will not be able to recognize the simfiles from the app.

+### Amazon S3

 1. Create an AWS account if you haven't already.
    [Creating an IAM admin user](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) is also recommended for interacting with AWS.
-2. Create a new bucket (either from the Amazon S3 console or from the AWS CLI).
+2. Create a new bucket from the Amazon S3 web console.
    The name of the bucket must contain only lowercase letters, numbers, and hyphens.
 3. Configure the bucket to allow public access.
    From the Amazon S3 console, uncheck "Block *all* public access" and (optionally) re-check "Block public access to buckets and objects granted through [*new* & *any*] access control lists (ACLs)".
-4. Add the following JSON to the bucket policy, replacing `<bucket-name>` with the bucket name:
+4. Add the following JSON to the bucket policy, replacing `<bucket-name>` with the bucket name.
+   After this step, your bucket should now be public and ready for download from the app!

 ```json
 {